lazywitt/youtubetrending/README.md

 # youtubetrending

-GO project consists of 3 services/package -
+GO project consists of 3 service packages -

 * fetch - fetchService is the top layer which exposes the two core api's which are Paginated response, search Video
 * db - dbService is dao level service interacting with PGDB to perform CRUD operations